Commissioners tell City Manager Mike Roberto that his job is in jeopardy after another controversy hits City Hall.

 Johnson said he was sorry Hedrick had left, and that perhaps he should have been suspended, like O'Rourke.
 "They're both in the same category," he said.
 "I don't know why he was fired."

 Roberto said Hedrick did nothing wrong, but after months of attacks on his administration _ most of the time about excessive spending _ he had to make a change.
 Roberto said Friday he will not replace Hedrick until at least five months have passed _ the duration of the severance package.

 O'Rourke's suspension ended Friday, but whether he will come back to work appears to be up in the air.

 Roberto said he spent the week conducting a thorough investigation into the contract change and plans to talk to O'Rourke again.
-He would not say whether O'Rourke would return to work Monday, or whether he would be asked to leave.
-"The situation has changed," Roberto said.

 Last year, Roberto talked to his top staff members about possibly increasing the percentage of their salaries the city contributes to their tax-deferred savings plan.
 But commissioners, who must approve an increase, were not supportive.